 - From elementary to middle school as determined appropriate by the IEP team.

-- From middle school to high school upon satisfactory (D or better) completion of all classes or as determined appropriate by the IEP team.
+- From middle school to high school as determined appropriate by the IEP team.

 Student Awards Program

-At the end of every 9-weeks and end of each school year, an Awards Day is held to recognize students for their efforts and achievements during the school year.
+At the end of each school year, an Awards Day is held to recognize students for their efforts and achievements during the school year.
 Staff members are encouraged to submit awards and/or nominations for awards to the Director of Education.
 Areas of recognition include: